CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 ```

 Now it is time to configure an ElasticBeanstalk App:
-- Navigate to ElasticBeanstalk and create an Application
-- Choose **Web server environment** under the Configure environment heading
+- Create as **Web server environment**
-- For the application name use **"<YOUR_NAME>_aws-hands-on"**
+- Application name: **"<YOUR_NAME>_aws-hands-on"**
-- Select Node.js as your platform
+- Node.js as Platform
-- Confirm that the radio button next to Sample application under the Application code heading is selected
-- Confirm that the radio button next to Single instance (free tier eligible) under the Presets heading is selected
 - Select Next
-- On the Configure service access screen, choose Use an existing service role for Service Role
+- Use the existing service role 'aws-elasticbeanstalk-service-role'
-- As your Service Role choose 'aws-elasticbeanstalk-service-role'
-- As your EC2 instance profile choose 'aws-elasticbeanstalk-ec2-role' ( if not available choose the default one or create a new one)
+- As your EC2 instance profile choose 'aws-elasticbeanstalk-ec2-role' (if not available choose the default one or create a new one)
-- Choose Skip to review
+- Choose Skip to review & Submit
-- Choose Submit

 You have successfully created an App in ElasticBeanstalk!
 You can test your App by clicking into your environment and opening the 'Domain'